archithsarma/dynamic-questions-rotation/README.md

 ## **API Response Times**

-All API calls with the said architecture have been **deployed and tested on AWS**, and the response times for both the `getQuestion` and `configureSchedule` APIs have consistently been **in the range of ~100  ms**, ensuring optimal performance and low latency for users globally.
+All API calls with the said architecture have been **deployed and tested on AWS**, and the response times for both the `getQuestion` and `configureSchedule` APIs have consistently been **under 100  ms, GET method optimised enough ~ 45ms**, ensuring optimal performance and low latency for users globally.

 ---